Esox-Lucius/PiHoleblocklists/README.md

 Source: https://pi-hole.net/

-# Software Favorites for Raspberry Pi 4 with Pi-Hole!
+# Software Favorites for use & work with Raspberry Pi 4 and Pi-Hole!

 ### https://dietpi.com/